Publications

 In the next funding phase, we will intensify our efforts to ensure that all research data and software adhere to the FAIR principles by focusing on automation, integration, and sustainability.
 This includes the seamless generation and exchange of FAIR Digital Objects (FDOs), with a focus on automating their creation using RO-Crates enriched with project-specific metadata.
 The team will also standardise and automate the transfer of data from Electronic Lab Notebooks (ELNs) and local workflows to the institutional repository DaRUS, promoting consistency across experimental projects.

 In parallel, we will explore how generative AI can enhance research workflows by developing specialised AI assistants for tools like DuMux and ELNs, supported by sustainable infrastructure.
-To ensure long-term reusability, the CRC will migrate repositories and ELNs to institutional platforms and archive software environments using containers and services like Software Heritage.
+To ensure long-term reusability, the SFB will migrate repositories and ELNs to institutional platforms and archive software environments using containers and services like Software Heritage.
 Additional efforts include building a digital benchmarking platform to support transparent comparison of computational models and expanding training initiatives to embed best practices across the research community.
 These measures aim to maximise the impact and longevity of SFB 1313’s data, software, and workflows beyond its funding period.

 International Collaboration